Effinger, Boston University's director of hockey operations, tabbed as St. Olaf's men's hockey coach

 The St. Olaf College athletic department and athletic director Ryan Bowles announced the hiring of Eddie Effinger as the head coach of the St. Olaf men's hockey program on Tuesday.

 Effinger comes to St. Olaf after spending this past season as the director of hockey operations at NCAA Division I Boston University.
-A former NCAA Division III student-athlete at Amherst College, Effinger also spent six seasons as an assistant coach at his alma mater prior to BU.
+A former D-III student-athlete at Amherst College, Effinger also spent six seasons as an assistant coach at his alma mater prior to BU.

 "We are extremely excited to bring someone with Eddie's background to the Hill," Bowles said.
 "Eddie is the perfect fit for St. Olaf.
 His playing and coaching experience at Amherst, and the time he has spent at Boston University, have prepared him perfectly to lead our men's hockey program to the level we expect to compete at within the MIAC and nationally."